jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 37. There is nothing but our life in this world.
 We die, and we live, and we are not resurrected.

-38. He is nothing but a man, making up lies about Allah.
+38. He is nothing but a man, making up lies about Enki.
 We have no faith in him.”

 39. He said, “My Lord, help me, for they have rejected me.”